Skip to content

 objective,

-max_params=3, # simplex on top 3 most sensitive params per cycle
+max_params=3, # simplex on bottom 3 by simp_var per cycle

 convergence=0.01, # stop when <1% improvement per cycle